Xiaomi Mi TV Lux Transparent Edition: the world's first mass-made see-through TV

-When Mi TV Lux Transparent Edition is turned off, it looks just like a glass display – so it might be wise not to place it in the centre of a room where young children or pets might try to crash through it.

-Unlike traditional TVs that come with a back panel to house all of the TV's processing units (or LEDs, if it's a back-lit display) and connections, Mi TV Lux Transparent Edition cleverly houses all of these in its circular base stand.
+When the Mi TV Lux Transparent Edition is turned off, it looks just like a glass display.
+And, unlike traditional TVs that house their processors and connections in a back panel, the Mi TV Lux Transparent Edition cleverly houses all of these in its circular base stand.

 Aside from the futuristic design, Mi TV Lux Transparent Edition boasts some flagship-level hardware too.
-The 55-in transparent OLED panel features a 150000:1 static contrast ratio and an infinite dynamic contrast ratio.
-Its 10-bit panel apparently displays 1.07 billion colour combinations – far beyond what the human eye can actually perceive.
+The 55-in transparent OLED panel features a claimed 150000:1 static contrast ratio and an infinite dynamic contrast ratio.
+Its 10-bit panel apparently displays 1.07 billion colours – far beyond what the human eye can actually perceive.

-The TV comes with a 120Hz refresh rate and 120Hz MEMC technology too, for clearer motion representation and lifelike, low latency gaming.
+The TV comes with a 120Hz refresh rate and 120Hz MEMC technology too, for clearer motion and low latency gaming.

-Drilling down a little further, the Mi TV Lux Transparent Edition is also equipped with an AI Master Smart Engine and a MediaTek 9650 custom-made TV chip, boasting over 20 optimisation algorithms and dedicated optimisation for five major use scenarios, so your TV should intelligently refine the graphic resolution of whatever you're watching to create the best possible picture.
+Drilling down a little further, the Mi TV Lux Transparent Edition is also equipped with an AI Master Smart Engine and a MediaTek 9650 custom-made TV chip.
+It uses over 20 algorithms and dedicated optimisation for five different use scenarios to create the best possible picture.

 Xiaomi, which is currently celebrating its 10th anniversary, claims the new product is "not a TV, but an art piece" with a design that combines a 5.7mm rectangular transparent screen and a round base.
 The base stand is apparently covered with a "millimetre-grade finish that resembles compact discs" too, in a bid to better blend into its surroundings.